-To change the number of seconds to wait after sending an EAPoUDP message to the remote host, use the eou timeout command in global configuration mode.
+To change the number of seconds to wait after sending an EAP over UDP message to the remote host in a NAC Framework configuration, use the eou timeout command in global configuration mode.
 To use the default value, use the no form of this command.